DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-03-who-can-make-changes-to-offers.md

 ### Examples

+{% set example1 %}
   Given I belong to provider A and provider B
   And an application was made to provider A
-When I change the offer to a course at provider B
-Then I can still see the application
+  When I change the offer to a course at provider B Then I can still see the application
   And users who only belong to provider A can no longer see the application in their list And users who belong to provider B can see the application in their list
+{% endset %}

+{{ govukInsetText({
+  html: example1 | markdown
+}) }}

+{% set example2 %}
   Given I belong to organisation A
   And the application was made to course at organisation A And the application was made to a course accredited by organisation B And I change the offer to a course accredited by organisation C Then I can still see the application
   And users who belong to organisation B can no longer see the application in their list And users who belong to organisation C can now see the application in their list
+{% endset %}

+{{ govukInsetText({
+  html: example2 | markdown
+}) }}

 ## How the application list differs when an offer has been made